ActiveEngagement/thegru/README.md

 REQUIRED.
 The UUID or slug of the collection in which to create cards.

 If a card does not exist in Guru for one of the synced Markdown files (i.e. it has not yet been created or it has been removed from Guru), then we will automatically create a new card in the collection indicated by this input.
+Do note that we will never update the collection of an existing card.
+If, therefore, the card is moved after creation, it will retain the new location.

 If a `board_id` is not also specified, then the cards will show up under the "Card not on a Board" node in the Guru interface.